AnaZonia/moon_notes/000 Ana Did Science Today.md

 - [ ] make poster
 - [ ] prepare data and text for Panama
 - [x] contact Carmen ✅ 2024-11-08
+With Katie:
+- get updated on PANGEA
+- prepare for AGU
 ### Committee Meeting

 TreeDivNet